Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Romsey has an above average income.
-The median income is $57,238 and the average income stands at $71,932.
-This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $61,960 (median) and $77,866 (average) as of September 2025.
-Census data reveals that incomes in Romsey cluster around the 65th percentile nationally.
-Looking at income distribution, the largest segment comprises 36.0% earning between $1,500 and $2,999 weekly, with a total of 2,242 residents falling into this category.
-This aligns with the broader area where this cohort also represents 32.8%.
-Housing accounts for 14.2% of income.
-Romsey's residents rank within the 73rd percentile for disposable income and the area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Romsey had a median income among taxpayers of $57,238 and an average income of $71,932.
+Both figures are above the national averages of $54,688 (median) and $70,164 (average).
+Considering Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for Romsey as of September 2025 would be approximately $61,960 (median) and $77,866 (average).
+According to 2021 Census figures, household, family, and personal incomes in Romsey are around the 65th percentile nationally.
+Income distribution data indicates that 36.0% of Romsey residents earn between $1,500 and $2,999 annually (2,242 individuals), which is similar to regional levels at 32.8%.
+Housing expenses account for 14.2% of income, placing Romsey residents in the 73rd percentile for disposable income.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income